wuyangf7/OPERA/README.md

 # Other parameters for stage 1 analysis
 > opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --estimate-pi –prior-sigma 0.02,0.02 --pi-wind 500 --alpha 0.1 --out myopera --thread-num 3

 * –-prior-sigma the estimated variance of the non-zero mediated effects for each molecular trait on the complex trait.
-It can be computed by the variance of the estimated SMR effects at the nominal significance level (i.e., 0.05) adjusting for the estimation errors.
+It can be computed by the variance of the estimated SMR effects at the nominal significance level (i.e., 0.05) adjusting for the estimation errors, e.g., 0.02 (default).
-* --alpha specifies the hyperparameter for the prior probability distribution (i.e., Dirichlet distribution).
+* --alpha specifies the hyperparameter for the prior probability distribution (i.e., Dirichlet distribution), e.g., 1 (default).
-* --pi-wind defines a window centered on the molecular phenotype with smallest number of sites to select no overlap independent loci.
+* --pi-wind defines a window centered on the molecular phenotype with smallest number of sites to select no overlap independent loci, e.g., 500 (default).

 # Run OPERA for stage 2 analysis and heterogeneity analysis